KAPA

-KAPA (100.3 FM) is a radio station broadcasting a Hawaiian AC format.
+KAPA (100.3 FM) is a radio station broadcasting a Hawaiian adult contemporary format.
 Licensed to Hilo, Hawaii, United States, the station serves the Hilo area.
 The station is currently owned by Pacific Radio Group, Inc.

 History

 The station went on the air as KIPA-FM on November 6, 1987.
 On July 31, 1992, the station changed its call sign to KHWI.
 On October 21, 1999, KHWI changed calls to the current KAPA.